inesonic/inextea/README.rst

 reason, this library should not be used for general encryption applications.

-The library includes two additional functions used to lightly encrypt customer IDs into 8-byte sequences, including a simple checksum.
-These functions allow you to quickly encode customer IDs into opaque sequences that are checksum'd and won't leak information such as the number of subscribers.
+The library includes two additional functions used to lightly encrypt customer IDs and other 32-bit values into 8-byte sequences, including a simple checksum.
+These functions allow you to quickly encode integer values into opaque sequences that are checksum'd and won't leak information such as the number of subscribers.

+The library was developed so that we could guarantee the use of the exact same implementation of the xtea encryption algorithm with both C++ and Python code.

 Note that the `inecrypto <https://github.com/inesonic/inecrypto>` library provides another implementation of the XTEA encryptor that can support